 ALS cases are sporadic that means they occur at random with no clear association with risk factors and no family history of the disease.
 Family members suffering from ALS are at an increased risk of the disease however the overall risk is very low and mostly not many develop ALS.
 ALS is diagnosed through a series of tests however primarily the diagnosis is based on detailed history of the symptoms and signs observed by a physician during physical examination.

 There is no cure for ALS however there are treatments available that can control symptoms, prevent unnecessary complications and make living with this disease easier.
 Health care professionals such as nutritionists, social workers, respiratory therapists and clinical psychologists provide supportive care that helps people manage symptoms.

 We, at Sadhna Wellness treat ALS with various possible treatments.
 You should call for us for an appointment to discuss how you can manage a disease like ALS.

 Alzheimer’s is a type of dementia that causes problems with memory, thinking and behavior.
-Symptoms usually develop slowly and get worse over time, becoming severe enough to interfere with daily tasks.
-Alzheimer’s has been associated with old age and the majority number of people who suffer from this disease are of age 65 and older.
-This is a progressive disease that gets worse over time.
+Symptoms usually develop slowly and deteriorate with time, becoming severe enough to interfere with daily tasks.
+Alzheimer’s has been associated with old age and the majority of people who suffer from this disease are of age 65 and older.
+This is a progressive disease that may worsen over time.
 In the early year the memory loss is mild but as the age progresses it becomes worse.
 People lose the ability to carry on conversations and it effects their day to day life.